North American stock markets down, loonie falls

-The October crude contract was up 83 cents at US$40.99 per barrel and the October natural gas contract was down 25 cents at US$2.02 per mmBTU.
+The October crude contract was up 81 cents at US$40.97 per barrel and the October natural gas contract was down 22.5 cents at US$2.04 per mmBTU.

 This report by The Canadian Press was first published Sept.
 17, 2020.